 This isn’t just for our visitors.
 Sometimes even locals need reminding about beach manners.
-Also, it’s not just about etiquette.
-In addition to manners, beach drivers need to know the law and obey it and use some common sense.
+Also, it’s not just about manners.
+Beach drivers need to know the law and obey it and use some common sense.
 So, this a reminder to all about beach manners and the law.

 Beach driving: All the state’s traffic laws for driving on paved roads apply to beach driving: Buckle up, observe speed limits, no open containers of alcoholic beverages while driving, current driver’s license, vehicle registration, insurance and license plate are required.

 The National Park Service (NPS) requires a permit for driving on the beach.

 Do not drive recklessly by cutting doughnuts or defacing the beach.
 Never drive on the dunes.